 And people kind of overlooked that.

-Well, now isn't sometimes.
+Well, now isn't it sometimes?

-Thank you, uh Andrew.
+Thank you, Andrea.

-And his stories, Ronald Reagan's stories sought to uplift people, Andrea.
+Ronald Reagan's stories sought to uplift people, Andrea, not turn them into helpless victims.

-This is all part of the Tim Reagan lied.
+This is all part of the Tim.

-Happy to turn up the volume, uh ladies and gentlemen, so should you be, so you do not miss a single syllable uttered and articulated by me.
+So should you be, so you do not miss a single syllable uttered and articulated by me.

 As you know, universal medical coverage, universal health coverage is the law in Massachusetts.

-And as is the case with practically every liberal dogooder idea.
+And as is the case with practically every liberal do-gooder idea.

 We need universal health coverage, say the left.